Efficient Integrated Volatility Estimation in the Presence of Infinite Variation Jumps via Debiased Truncated Realized Variations: Introduction

 which is the essence of the debiasing procedure of \cite{JacodTodorov:2014}.
 As we shall see, the story is more complicated than what the simple heuristics above suggest.
-Our main result shows that, for the class of It\^o semimartingales described above, the estimator \eqref{Bias1Corr} is indeed rate- and variance-efficient provided that $Y<4/3$.
-Furthermore, if $Y<8/5$, a second bias correcting step will achieve both rate- and variance-efficiency (for the case $ 8/5\leq Y<2$, see remark at the end of Section \ref{Sec:DebiasMthd}).
+Our main result shows that, for the class of It\^o semimartingales described above, the estimator \eqref{Bias1Corr} is indeed rate- and variance-efficient provided that $Y\in(1,4/3)$.
+Furthermore, if $Y\in (1,8/5)$, a second bias-correcting step will achieve both rate- and variance-efficiency (for the case $ 8/5\leq Y<2$, see remark at the end of Section \ref{Sec:DebiasMthd}).
+Even though our main motivation lies in incorporating jumps of unbounded variation, we show that the debiasing steps will still achieve efficiency in the case that $Y<1$ (though, of course, no debiasing is needed in that case because the jumps are of bounded variation).

 Though our approach is natural, mathematically establishing its efficiency is highly nontrivial, starting from the new high-order expansions of the truncated moments of L\'evy processes -- which, beyond heuristics, ultimately play a key role in analyzing asymptotics for the debiasing technique -- to the application of Jacod's stable central limit theorem for semimartingales (in particular, the verification of the asymptotic `orthogonality' condition (2.2.40) in \cite{JacodProtter}).
 Our Monte Carlo experiments indicate improved performance compared to \cite{JacodTodorov:2014} (and also \cite{Mies:2020}) for the important class of CGMY L\'evy processes (cf. \cite{CarrGemanMadanYor:2002}) and for a Heston stochastic volatility model with CGMY jumps in the range of values of $Y$ covered by our theoretical framework.